Aftendo/SatellaZone/README.md

 ## How to install SatellaZone?

 * Go to the releases
-* Download SatellaZone (If you don't have an android phone or something to make an unsecured hotspot, download LocalSatellaZone.)
+* Download SatellaZone (if you see LocalSatellaZone, see "What is LocalSatellaZone and why is it there" by scrolling down.)
 * Extract and simply drag & drop the romfs folder in SD:/luma/titles/TITLE-ID/
 * You also need to "enable game patching" in the luma configuration menu (Hold select before you boot up your console)